swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Features/test-explorer.md

 vscode-swift shows test results in the test explorer.

-> 💡 Tip: The Test Explorer UI is common to all VS Code extensions.
+> 💡 Tip: The Testing view is common to all VS Code extensions.
 See the [VS Code documentation about testing](https://code.visualstudio.com/docs/debugtest/testing) for a more in-depth overview.

 If your package contains tests then they can be viewed, run and debugged in the Test Explorer.